 LSL through its subsidiaries is a leading provider of residential property services to its key customer groups.

 For further information about LSL’s services please visit www.lslps.co.uk.

-To reflect the increased importance of LSL’s Financial Services businesses, the LSL Board has decided to update financial reporting effective from 1st January 2019.
-From 1st January 2019 LSL will report three segments: Estate Agency; Financial Services; and Surveying and Valuation Services.
-The Financial Services segment will incorporate all LSL’s Financial Services businesses.
-The Estate Agency segment will primarily incorporate the results from the Estate Agency networks (Your Move, Reeds Rains, LSLi and Marsh & Parsons) and Asset Management.
-The Surveying and Valuation Services segment is unchanged.
+From 1st January 2019, LSL reports for financial reporting purposes in three segments: Estate Agency; Financial Services; and Surveying and Valuation Services.
+The Financial Services segment incorporates all LSL’s Financial Services businesses.
+The Estate Agency segment primarily incorporates the results from the Estate Agency networks (Your Move, Reeds Rains, LSLi and Marsh & Parsons) and Asset Management.
+The Surveying and Valuation Services segment represents e.surv.

-As at 31st December 2018, LSL through its subsidiaries employed circa 5,463 people across the UK, where its business operations are entirely based.
+As at 31st December 2019, LSL through its subsidiaries, employed circa 4,772 people across the UK, where its business operations are entirely based.

 The vast majority of services are procured via specialist individuals employed or engaged by members of the LSL Group.

 LSL Group has a dedicated anti-slavery and human trafficking policy (the Policy) which works in combination with LSL Group’s established whistleblowing policy.
 Both policies form part of the LSL Group’s Combined Ethics Policy which applies to all LSL Group employees.

 The Policy was reviewed during the 2019 financial year and will continue to be reviewed and updated annually in order to take account of changing areas of risk, specifically identified issues and industry trends.